-China's Leshi votes for new board as creditors protest parent LeEco
+China's Leshi elects new board as creditors protest parent LeEco

 Leshi is expected to hold another meeting to elect a chairman of the board at a later date.

-Reporting by Sijia Jiang; Editing by Christopher Cushing
+Reporting by Sijia Jiang; Editing by Christopher Cushing and David Evans